ArjunxyzSatish/Command-Line-Youtube/README.md

 To download videos with this script, use the `-d` option.
 Check the help menu for more details.

+Playlists can be downloaded using the `-p` option.
+Check the help menu for more details.

 To get RSS links for your favourite channels, use the `-rss` option.

 It uses the `python-mpv` library to do this.
 There is also an option in the script that lets you use the already installed `mpv` in your system which has been commented out.
 It also uses the `youtube-search` library.
 Take a look at the script to know what you need to have installed before you can run it.